 Check For Registration on T206 Card

-One common distinguishing characteristic on T206 cards and other cards produced during the early 1900's involves the registration of the card.
+One common distinguishing characteristic of T206 cards and other cards produced during the early 1900s is the registration of the card.
 Simply put, this means any variation in the alignment of colors used in printing the card.

-A card that is off-register was printed with its colors out of place, leading to colors outside or inside of borders or sometimes overlapping colors on the card.
+An off-register card was printed with its colors out of place, leading to colors outside or inside of borders or sometimes overlapping colors on the card.
 Registration problems are quite common on T206 cards.

 Here's a clear example on a T206 card: